belbio/bel/docs/source/devops.rst

 Code Quality
 -------------------

+We are using `Code Climate <https://codeclimate.com/github/belbio/bel>`_ for code quality assessments.

-We are using Code Climate for code quality assessments and test coverage review.
+We are using `CodeCov <https://codecov.io/gh/belbio/bel>`_ for code test coverage assessments.

 Contributor Licensing Agreements
 ------------------------